 The Windows 10 Upgrade: Essential for Security

-Released in summer 2015, Windows 10 quickly proved itself as a solid operating system and a viable replacement for the much-loved Windows 7 — yet at the end of summer 2019, the latter remains in heavy use with a market share hovering around 30%.
+Released in summer 2015, Windows 10 quickly proved itself as a solid operating system and a viable replacement for the much-loved Windows 7 — yet at the end of summer 2019, the latter remained in heavy use with a market share hovering around 30%.
 It’s easy to understand why, admittedly: change is often inconvenient, so why not stick with what works?

 Here’s why you should be recommending this action to your clients:

 With Windows 7 at the end of its official operational lifespan, the lack of security updates will soon start to damage its suitability as a secure business operating system.
 As it becomes more susceptible to attack from viruses and malware, it will generate more problems for your clients, and there’s a strong chance that they’ll come to you for assistance.

 In addition, compatibility is already a significant issue.
 Many new hardware devices (and plenty of recent business-level software suites) were designed to work with Windows 10, with any support for older versions being the result of generic design, not the intention.
 Consequently, there’s very rarely any guarantee that an older version will be suitable for a business task — and when it isn’t, it can cause headaches for everyone involved.

 The security benefits of Windows 10